Buy a pass online at www.eurail.com or www.raileurope.com, load it into the Railplanner app and activate any time in the next 11 months. More info. |

 -

-And easiest to book, too, simply buy online at the German Railways website and print it out or shown on your phone.
+And easiest too, easy to buy online at the German Railways website and show on your phone.
 Click, click, booked!

-So if you're only planning 2, 3 or maybe 4 such trips and your dates are confirmed, your accommodation is pre-booked and you're happy to commit to a specific train a month or two in advance on a no-refunds, no-changes basis, then advance-purchase tickets are often the cheapest option.
-I explain the best way to buy tickets for specific routes here.
+So if you're only planning 2, 3 or maybe 4 such trips on fixed dates, your accommodation is pre-booked and you're happy to commit to specific trains 2-3 months in advance on a no-refunds, no-changes basis, then advance-purchase tickets are usually cheapest & easiest.

 -